 The Barack Obama administration marked the first time NARA preserved social media feeds.
 Similar to how the White House website domain, www.WhiteHouse.gov, was transferred from administration to administration, the administration's social media account names and accounts used by some staff were passed to the next administration.
 While the content was made available, not all account functionality was maintained.
 As of January 20, 2017, NARA eliminated commenting on the historical accounts to maintain as much of the original look and feel as possible.
 NARA created new handles for preserved Obama administration social media content as well.
 For example, NARA archived @POTUS on Twitter as @POTUS44.
 You can see a complete list of archived account names here.

 The Obama White House Office of Digital Strategy detailed its digital transfer process in this October 2016 blog post.
-In a January 2017 blog post, the Office also made available for download the White House’s Twitter (.zip), Facebook (.zip), and Vine (.zip) archives as well as the tweets published by President Obama (.zip) and the First Lady (.zip).
+In a January 2017 blog post, the Obama White House Office of Digital Strategy also made available for download an archived history of the Obama's White House’s social media accounts.